pydata/xarray/doc/plotting.rst

 Xray's basic plotting is useful for plotting two dimensional arrays.
 What about three or four dimensional arrays?
+Once the data is stored in an appropriate form, the code to visualize it should be clear, natural, and not too verbose.

 Consider the temperature data set.
+There are 4 observations per day for two years which makes for 2920 values along the time dimension.
+Note that the faceted dimension should not have too many values; faceting on the time dimension will produce 2920 plots.
+That's too much to be helpful.
+To handle this situation try performing an operation that reduces the size of the data in some way.
+For example, we could compute the average air temperature for each month and reduce the size of this dimension from 2920 -> 12.
+A simpler way is to just take a slice on that dimension.
-There are 4 observations per day for two years.
-Let's use a slice to pick 6 times throughout the first year.
+So let's use a slice to pick 6 times throughout the first year.

 .. ipython:: python